Xi Jinping's southern tour: Media reports

-Shortly before the start of the Southern Tour, a mysterious account called "Xi Fan Group" appeared on Sina Weibo (opened on November 21, 2012, and closed on February 11, 2013, controlled by Zhang Hongming).
+Shortly before the start of the Southern Tour, a mysterious account called "Xi Fan Group" appeared on Weibo (opened on 21 November 2012, and closed on 11 February 2013, controlled by Zhang Hongming).
 It referred to Xi Jinping as "Ping Dada" and accurately predicted and recorded every step of the Southern Tour.
 It was always one step ahead of the official media of the CCP and even posted early photos of Xi Jinping and his family.
 Later, according to a report from Beijing forwarded by The Washington Post, the blogger of "Xi Fan Group" was an ordinary worker.
 Later, a woman was arrested for leaving a mocking message on the "Xi Fan Group" account on Weibo.

 China News Service interviewed relevant experts in Beijing, who said that Xi's inspection of Guangdong this time was both symbolic and substantive, and its significance was no less than Deng Xiaoping's Southern Tour in 1992.
-The official Xinhua News Agency reported on the trip for the first time on the 12th after the southern tour, saying that this was Xi Jinping’s new declaration and mobilization order to the whole of China to deepen reform and opening up.
+The Xinhua News Agency reported on the trip for the first time on 12 December after the southern tour, saying that this was Xi Jinping's new declaration and mobilization order to the whole of China to deepen reform and opening up.

 In mid-January 2013, the magazine "Blog World" published an article revealing the conversation between four veteran cadres from Guangdong who accompanied Xi Jinping on his southern tour.
 Liang Guangda repeatedly quoted Deng Xiaoping's conversation with him during his southern tour in 1992.
 He mentioned a sentence Deng Xiaoping said in 1992: "If China does not carry out reform and opening up, it will only have a dead end."
 Chen Kaizhi said: "Deng Xiaoping repeatedly told the leading cadres that 'whoever does not adhere to reform and opening up will not have a good end.'
 He also repeatedly told the masses that 'whoever does not adhere to reform and opening up, you must defeat them.'
-He also said to the opposition who attacked reform and opening up and attacked the special economic zones, 'They are all talking nonsense.
+He also said to the opposition who attacked reform and opening up and attacked the special economic zones, 'They are all talking nonsense.'"